Wittline/uber-expenses-tracking/README.md

 Below we list the different steps that are carried out in this file:

+- First create a new User in AWS with *AdministratorAccess** and get your security credentials
+- Second go to this url: <a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html ">AWS CLI </a> and configure your AWS Credentials in your local machine
 - Setup local environment with Google Colab
 - Create the required S3 buckets
   - uber-tracking-expenses-bucket-s3